AndyYangjd/HowToUseJuliaWithSublimeText3/README.md

 Markdown plugin for Sublime Text called **MarkdownEditing**.
 Provides a color scheme with robust syntax highlighting and useful editing features.

+### FileIcons package

+Provides very nice file icons in the sidebar, seeing the contents of a folder at a glance his hands much easier.

+### Open URL package

+Makes it possible to open a source file at a given line from the command line, using a key binding  (Ctrl-Alt-U, by default).

 ### TabNine  auto completer

 Install `TabNine`.
 This is a fantastic auto-completer, based upon deep learning it can suggest things that other auto-completers cannot possibly match.
 Do not forget to turn off the default  auto-completion